BoulderCodeHub/RWcheck/README.md

 ## Yaml Specifications and Example

 The RWcheck relies on rules written in yaml files, which are interpreted by the `validate` R package.
 Yaml is a human-readable programming language that can be used for defining a nested file structure.
 Yaml file specifications:
 * When defining rules, you must first add `rules:`, followed by a new line with a dash.
 Each rule starts with a dash.
 Indentations must be two spaces, not tabs.
+Make sure the file does not end in a dash since the function expects there to be another rule which won't exist.
 * The rules must contain inputs for `expr`, `name` and `in_file`, but can contain other information (see example below).
 * The `expr` line must contain a logical expression.
 If a logical expression begins with `!`, it must be surrounded in quotes.
 * If the RiverWare slot contains spaces in the `Object.Slot`, they need to be removed in the `expr` logic.
 This doesn't need to be done in the `name`.